Sairamakula1999/Wallace_Sklansky/README.md

 Fig 2. partial products
 </p>

 Ripple sum and carry adder is used as it also inverts the Sum and carry each stage.
-If inverted inputs are given to this adder we get correct sum and carry and vice-versa.
+If inverted inputs are given to this adder then one may get the correct sum and carry and vice-versa.
 Total 5x full adder(24 transistors)= 120 transistors.
 <p align="center">
 <img src="images/cs.png">
 </p>